 contains annotated links to over 1,000 history websites, as well as links to hundreds of quality K-12 history lesson plans, history teacher guides, and history activities, games, and quizzes.

 Designed for high school and college teachers of U.S. History survey courses, this site serves as a gateway to Web resources and offers unique teaching materials, first-person primary documents, and threaded discussions on teaching U.S. history.

 includes access to a wide range of teaching materials, teaching strategies, and historical web sites of interest to secondary school teachers.

 National Council for History Education

-corporation dedicated to promoting the importance of history in schools and in
+is a non-profit corporation dedicated to promoting the importance of history in schools and in society.

 Moments in American History

 includes a variety of on-line historical mini-documentaries produced with a Teaching American History grant.

 includes materials and ideas for using the nation's historic sites as foci for units and lesson plans.